sachatrauwaen/OpenApp/README.md

 * The browser will open asking you to refresh the page.
 Refresh the page.
 *    Instead, if the browser just closes, then run the project again.
 (It means you were hitting F5 instead of Ctrl+F5.
 No worries.)
 * Login with User name 'admin' and password '123qwe'
+* Goto Roles.
+Give Admin all the available permissions

 ## Roadmap